silvio3105/Rules3105/README.md

 Drivers are the gate for other layers of the application to interact with the hardware.
 They are written with minimal logic inside.
 Every driver is written without another driver(s).
 The only way for the driver to interact with hardware(eg., I2C sensor, SPI flash, GPIO, etc.) is through an external handler(user provided).
 Because of that, drivers are not fixed to certain MCU or framework.<br>
 Drivers are not written with application logic.
 They are like little legos, You can use them everywhere.
 Drivers can interact with libraries.<br>
-Every driver is written as a C++ class within its namespace.
+Every driver is written as a C++ class within its own namespace.

 ### Libraries

 Libraries are pieces of software with basic logic and do not require interactions with the hardware.
 Every layer can use libraries.
 Libraries are not written with application logic.<br>
-Every library is written within its namespace.<br>
+Every library is written within its own namespace.<br>
 Eg., a library with string manipulation functions.

-### Application modules
+### Application layer

+Application layer is made from application modules.
 Application modules combine drivers and libraries to produce basic logic for the application.
 Module alone is worthless(one plank is not a bench, but many planks combined create the bench).<br>
-Every module has its namespace and can be written as one or more C++ classes.<br>
+Every module has its own namespace and can be written as one or more C++ classes.<br>

 ### Tasks

 Tasks combine application modules and their logic to do something useful.
-In the case of the bare metal project, there is only one task - an endless loop in `main()`.
+In the case of the bare metal project, there is no task layer.

+### Application

+Application entry point(`main`).
+In case of bare metal application, it is only "task".

 # PROJECT FOLDER STRUCTURE